What is Civil Litigation?

-Civil litigation includes a variety of practice areas that include, probate, personal injury law, family law, contract law and many others.
+Civil litigation law includes a variety of practice areas that include, probate, personal injury law, family law, contract law and many others.

 What is the Civil Litigation Process?

 By definition, the civil litigation process must start with filing a lawsuit in a court that has subject matter jurisdiction to hear your specific type of case.
 An example would include probate court or family law courts.
-Once the case is filed, the civil litigation process requires the other party to be served and given time and the opportunity to respond to the allegations (referred to as the answer to the complaint).
+Once the case is filed, the civil process requires the other party to be served and given time and the opportunity to respond to the allegations (referred to as the answer to the complaint).

 - Initial pleadings stage

-- Answers and counterclaims
+- Answers and Counterclaims

 - Pretrial pleadings and motions

-Civil Definition (Federal Cases)
+Civil Litigation Definition (Federal Cases)

-The civil litigation definition when it comes to trials in federal court can take a somewhat different course.
+The civil definition when it comes to trials in federal court can take a somewhat different course.

 To start a federal civil litigation process, the person bringing the lawsuit (plaintiff) files the action with the court for the first time.
 The plaintiff must also serve the action to the defendant.
-Generally speaking, there are rules that dictate the legal requirements for filing a civil litigation lawsuit.
+Generally speaking, there are rules that dictate the legal requirements for filing a civil lawsuit.

-Civil Litigation Lawyer Preparation for Trial
+Civil Litigation Attorney and Civil Defense Lawyers – Preparation for Trial

-In most jurisdictions, civil litigation court rules allow the parties to settle any disputes through mediation or arbitration.
+In most jurisdictions, civil court rules allow the parties to settle any disputes through mediation or arbitration.
 In some cases, civil judges may order the parties to mediate the dispute.
 Only when the dispute cannot be resolved would a civil trial come into play.

-Civil Trials And Discovery
+Civil Litigation Definition- Trials And Discovery

-If the other person’s case is strong, then you may want to think about settlement because of the risk of going to trial.
+If the other person’s case is strong, then you may want to think about the settlement because of the risk of going to trial.

 Civil Litigation Defense and Trial

 Civil litigation includes a discovery process after the lawsuit is filed and the opposing party is served and files an answer.
-During discovery, each side provides the other with documents, witnesses and evidence that each intends to in litigation at trial.
+During discovery, each side provides the other with documents, witnesses, and evidence that each intends to in litigation at trial.
 Discovery includes taking depositions, requesting additional documents or answering additional questions.
-The civil litigation process can be very demanding in high-risk and high-profile cases.
+The civil process can be very demanding in high-risk and high-profile cases.

-Civil litigation lawyers are often trial attorneys that handle a variety of practice areas.
+Civil lawyers are often trial attorneys that handle a variety of practice areas.
 It is often advisable to seek a litigation lawyer or defense attorney that has specific experience with your type of case.